kevin-weis/Fake_News_Classification/README.md

 # Fake_News_Classification
 This repository contains files for creating fake news classifiers.

-The first contains data preprocessing, EDA, LDA, text-vectorization, and 6 trained models.
+The first set of files (fake_news_EDA_visualizations and fake_news_classification_model) contains data preprocessing, EDA, LDA, text-vectorization, and 6 trained models.

 Preprocessing involved replacing null values with blank spaces and ensuring that I was working with a balanced dataset.